|

 ![]() CHLO-RINE

-Chlorine always reminds us of laying out by the pool on a summer day.
-There's that harsh little smell that always came from the room with the pool filters.
-It wasn't always that way.
-It wasn't until 1774 that a chemist named Davy isolated chlorine gas.
-It's not clear like other gases; it actually has a greenish tint to it.
-Once he purified the element, science was able to prove that chlorine existed in thousands of compounds that we use every day.
-It makes all of those compounds because it is super reactive.
 Chlorine is the second member of the halogen family.
-It's is right there in the periodic table with other elements like bromine and iodine.
-Being a halogen, chlorine is found in many salts that are formed with both alkali metals and alkali earth metals (groups I and II).
+It's right there in the periodic table with other elements like bromine (Br) and iodine (I).
+Being a halogen, chlorine is found in many salts that are formed with both alkali metals and alkali earth metals (Groups I and II).
 Always think about table salt that combines sodium with chlorine (NaCl).
 Scientists use the letter "Cl" to represent chlorine in chemical equations.

 |